The Mentorship Program

 The most important qualification to be a mentor is the desire to share what you have learned and give an opportunity to a young person who is just starting out.

-GMI provides everything you need to guide your mentee.
+GMI provides everything you need to guide your student.
 You don’t need to be an expert, just follow the GMI Mentor Guide and add your own personal experience.

 Mentor candidates will complete a brief online application, phone discussion and complete a background check independently conducted through Sterling Volunteers.